LiEnby/GayMaker/README.md

 you can also change the images, Title. and TitleID and then your game will be
 "compiled" for PSVITA and saved as a VPK to whereever you choose to save it

-Please show me any games you make with it! (though, please note i wont be too interested unless a girl dies)
+Please show me any games you make with it!

 # Errors
 When the PSVita GameMaker Runner encounters an error. the error dialog is printed to stdout rather than opening a message box.